Peter-32/SparkTwitter/README.md

 Easily create a [Twitter app](https://apps.twitter.com/) here.
 The application is created easily after you fill out a form.
 You can put a placeholder when they ask for your website.
 Once the application is created

 ![Twitter App page 1](src/main/resources/app_twitter_page1.png)

+Once created, edit the app and visit the keys and access tokens page.

 ![Twitter App page 2 part 1](src/main/resources/app_twitter_page2_part1.png)

 ![Twitter App page 2 part 2](src/main/resources/app_twitter_page2_part2.png)

 #### Next